 Are you non-domiciled and looking to manage your UK cash-flow, income, assets and investments?
 If you are, there are specific issues you’ll need to address in relation to your planning and compliance.

 In this video Elizabeth Henson explains some of the complex rules surrounding non-domiciled individuals in the UK and some key tax issues which may affect those looking to invest their cash here.

-There have been recently announced changes in respect of high-value (ie over £2m) UK residential property held by ‘non-natural persons’ (broadly companies and partnerships with corporate partners).
+There have been changes to the taxation of UK residential property worth more than £2 million where this is held by ‘non-natural persons’ (broadly companies and partnerships with corporate partners).
 These changes have brought in a new annual charge from 1 April 2013 as well as capital gains tax (CGT) from 6 April 2013.